 An indictable offence is a crime that is more serious and invites a greater punishment, both in terms of higher fines and longer maximum jail sentences.
 The maximum punishment can be up to life imprisonment.
 If you are convicted of an indictable offence and you are given a jail sentence of less than two years, it will be served in a provincial institution.
 If the sentence is greater than two years, it will be served in a federal penitentiary.

 For some indictable offences, this will also affect where your bail hearing is conducted.
 For most indictable offences, you have the option to have your bail hearing over the phone with a Justice of the Peace or in Provincial Court in front of a judge.
-For the most serious indictable offences, known as “section 469” or “exclusive jurisdiction” offences, such as murder or treason, you cannot have a bail hearing over the phone and it will take place in the Court of Queen’s Bench automatically.
+For the most serious indictable offences, known as “section 469” or “exclusive jurisdiction” offences, such as murder or treason, you cannot have a bail hearing over the phone and it will take place in the Court King’s Bench automatically.
 Similarly, for Section 469 offences, you do not have the right to elect a Provincial Court Judge.

 Some less serious indictable offences are considered “absolute jurisdiction” or “section 553” offences such as theft or mischief under $5000.00.
-These crimes are considered to be within the “absolute jurisdiction” of the Provincial Court, as the accused does not have the right to be tried in the Court of Queen’s Bench.
+These crimes are considered to be within the “absolute jurisdiction” of the Provincial Court, as the accused does not have the right to be tried in the Court King’s Bench.

 If you have hired a lawyer for an indictable offence, you must appear in person with your lawyer unless a “designation of counsel” has been filed.
 This is a formal document that is signed by both you and your lawyer allowing them to appear in Court on your behalf.
 If there is no filed designation and you are not personally present, the Court may issue a warrant for your arrest.